-- ◆ Christ School students are permitted to leave campus on open weekends.
-Leaving campus is a privilege that is earned based on class and behavior. - ◆ A leave form must be submitted by the student no later than 12:00 p.m. on the Thursday before the requested leave weekend.
-Leave forms can be found in the Student Life Office. - ◆ A leave form must have parent approval via email or phone call to the Student Life Office. - ◆ If a student will miss academic, college guidance, athletic, or any other school-related obligation during a leave weekend, he must have signatures from his teachers, coaches, and/or supervisors. - ◆ A student should do his absolute best to meet all obligations before beginning a weekend leave. - ◆ If a student fails to submit a leave form on time or does not have the appropriate approvals and signatures, the student may not be granted his leave request.
-That decision is at the discretion of the Student Life Office. - ◆ In the case of an emergency, death in the family, or other extenuating circumstance, students are allowed to leave campus with parental permission.
-Parents should call the Student Life Office to make arrangements.
-Students will not be charged with a weekend leave in the aforementioned circumstances.
+- Christ School students are permitted to leave campus on open weekends.
+Leaving campus is a privilege that is earned based on class and behavior. - ◆ Leave forms are accessed through On Campus under the Resource tab.
+They must be submitted by the student no later than 12:00 p.m. on the Thursday before the requested leave weekend. - ◆ A digital leave form must have parent approval via email by responding to the Student Life office to the submitted digital leave form the student completes through On Campus. - ◆ If a student will miss class, sports/activity, or any other school-related obligation during a leave, he must accurately complete those details when submitting his digital form through On Campus. - ♦ A student should do his absolute best to meet all obligations before beginning a leave.
+If a student fails to submit a digital leave form through On Campus on time or does not have emailed parent approval, the student may earn demerits for not meeting the deadline, or may not be allowed to take the leave.
+That decision is at the discretion of the Student Life Office, the Dean of Students.